ebellavance/aws-cdk-examples/typescript/static-website/README.md

 - PROD account

 ## Before deploying
-- Create a role in your DNS account who will be assumed by lambda functions of custom resources
+- Create a role in your DNS account who will be assumed by lambda functions of custom resources.
+I prefered doing only a role rather than boostrapping the DNS account.
 - Update the constants.ts file with your informations before deploying

 ## Permission needed for the role in the DNS account